basilstotz/ltsp-grub/README.md

 * The ltsp image is updated in the background, while the system is running.
 The new image will be applied at next boot.

-* Ldap users can also logon.
-In this case the home directory is mounted via nfs.

 # ToDo